Nblx-org/.github/profile/README.md

-Noblox exists to eliminate the tedious, time-wasting decisions that slow teams down.
+Noblox exists to eliminate the tedious, time-wasting decisions that slow teams and AI down.
 Managing access, handling secrets, provisioning resources—these should happen automatically, without managers or engineers needing to think about them.

 We build tools that: